-- 222. Eight reporting Contracting Parties reported on the implementation of the Regional Action Plan concerning Species Introduction and Invasive Species, as below. - 223.
+- 222. Nine reporting Contracting Parties reported on the implementation of the Regional Action Plan concerning Species Introduction and Invasive Species, as below. - 223.
 Set up a mechanism to promote and coordinate the actions listed in paragraph 22 of the Regional Action Plan.
-Two reporting Contracting Parties out of eight answered this question positively.
-Two reporting Contracting Parties indicated work under development. - 224.
+Three reporting Contracting Parties out of nine answered this question positively.
+Three reporting Contracting Parties indicated work under development. - 224.
 Conduct a baseline study to feed the Marine Mediterranean Invasive Species (MAMIAS).
-Two reporting Contracting Parties out of eight indicated action taken in that regard and five Parties answered "no" to this question, some of them indicating that baselines studies have been carried out in a framework other than MAMIAS. - 225.
+Three reporting Contracting Parties out of nine indicated action taken in that regard and five Parties answered "no" to this question, some of them indicating that baselines studies have been carried out in a framework other than MAMIAS and one reported ongoing developments in that regard. - 225.
 Development of programmes for data collection and monitoring.
-Three reporting Contracting Parties out of eight referred to the data collection and monitoring programmes developed under IMAP and the EcAPMed Project, as well as the MSFD.
+Four reporting Contracting Parties out of nine referred to the data collection and monitoring programmes developed under IMAP and the EcAPMed Project, as well as the MSFD.
 The main difficulty reported in this field is financial resources. - 226.
 Launch the procedures for enacting or strengthening national legislation governing the control of alien species introduction.
-Three reporting Contracting Parties out of eight underlined the general domestic legislation regulating the introduction of alien species, as well as the EU Regulation on Invasive Alien Species (IAS Regulation).
-Three reporting Contracting Parties noted work under development in this area.

-227. Develop programmes to raise the awareness of the general public and target groups, including decision- makers, concerning the risks associated with species introduction.
-Three reporting Contracting Parties out of eight responded affirmatively to this question, basing their answers on the training and awareness raising programmes conducted on the risks linked to the introduction of non-native species and on ways of addressing this problem.
+Four reporting Contracting Parties out of nine underlined the general domestic legislation regulating the introduction of alien species, as well as the EU Regulation on Invasive Alien Species (IAS Regulation).
+Four reporting Contracting Parties noted work under development in this area. - 227.
+Develop programmes to raise the awareness of the general public and target groups, including decision- makers, concerning the risks associated with species introduction.
+Five reporting Contracting Parties out of nine responded affirmatively to this question, basing their answers on the training and awareness raising programmes conducted on the risks linked to the introduction of non-native species and on ways of addressing this problem.
 Three Parties noted that work is under development.